 - One can find several trains running from popular cities like Bharatpur, Agra, and Delhi till Dheeg.

 - Local transport like rickshaw and shared auto rickshaw is available for commuting within the city.

 Mesmerized by the fantastic Deeg Palace?
-Explore more of the royal things in the state by booking a Rajasthan tour package with TravelTriangle
+Witness more past royalty in the state by booking a Rajasthan Tour Package from TravelTriangle

 Looking To Book A Holiday Package?

 Book memorable holidays on TravelTriangle with 650+ verified travel agents for 65+ domestic and international destinations.